Yerba Mate: How to Prepare it and Everything You Need to Start

 The other type of bombilla looks more like a metal straw with a flexible spring on the bottom.
 It is the spring that acts as a strainer, and it can be removed for a faster clean.
 We go into further detail about straws in our article All About Bombillas.

 The flavor and performance of the yerba depend on where the yerba is taken from, its drying and toasting process, the time of year, and the proportion of stems versus leaves.
 Each brand of yerba has a different taste, so you will need some try and testing to find your favorite.

 Here is a short guide to using as a starting point:

-Yerba in tea bags: it can have a variable percentage of stems and it is a practical way of preparing mate cocido.
+It can have a variable percentage of stems and it is a practical way of preparing mate cocido.
 It's typically brewed much like other teas.

 Mate is a versatile drink and there are many ways of preparing it, depending on the type of yerba mate and liquid you use.
 There is a huge variety of yerba: with or without stems, finely ground or roughly cut, flavored, sweetened, blended with other herbs.
 Mate can be drunk with water - hot or cold -, milk or even juice.

 However, the most popular and traditional way of preparing mate is plain, with hot water.
 Here's how to prepare yerba mate.

 - Yerba mate: For beginners, we recommend yerba with stems.
 If you want a strong, more toasted and bitter flavor, go for the one without stems.

 - Bombilla: metal straw